cfayetmarius/golang_keylogger/README.md

-A quick golang keylogger using this package github.com/kindlyfire/go-keylogger
+A quick golang keylogger using this usefull package : github.com/kindlyfire/go-keylogger Please do not use this program in order to attack or harm anyone.
+I am not responsible for any harm done with this code.